 I also ensured the assessment was recorded the second time, so little was my trust of the fairness and rationality of the process.
 Or the honesty and integrity of Atos’s ‘health care professionals’.
 At the second assessment, I saw a doctor, who sent me home in a taxi, Atos actually paid for it.
 He also recommended that I was placed in the Support Group.

 It was two years before my treatment stopped the aggressive advance of my illness, which also leaves a wake of progressive damage to bones, joints, tendons, nerves, blood cells, major organs and my immune system – causing further disability.
 My rheumatologist is sure the severe stress of assessment and appeal, coupled with the financial hardship I experienced, exacerbated my flare.
-By 2013 I was still very frail, and weighed less than eight stones, despite feeling less acutely ill.
+By 2013 I was still very frail, and weighed less than seven stones, despite feeling less acutely ill.

 The experience was so distressing for me that I could not face going through a PIP assessment, despite the fact that I needed the additional support.
 I put off claiming until last year, when I needed aids and appliances in my home just to manage day-to-day tasks like taking a shower and cooking.
 The occupational therapist from my local council helped me with my claim.
 By this time I desperately needed the additional support.

 The PIP assessment was dehumanising and degrading and the ‘examination’ included movements that left me in a lot of severe pain, reducing my mobility further, substantially.
 Some of my joints were badly swollen by the evening, following my appointment, including both shoulders and knees.
 I was asked to do movements I wasn’t familiar with, and it isn’t until you try them that you find you cannot actually bend or reach that way.
 The movements were also done in quick succession.
 I was trembling with the effort and complained I was in pain.
 When I refused to do a squat, I was asked why.
 I explained that I simply couldn’t do it.
-I have arthritis in both hips and lower spine, both of my wrists and shoulders won’t take any weight and had I fallen backwards, I risked breaking a wrist, as I also have early onset osteoporosis because of my ilness.
+I have arthritis in both hips and lower spine, both of my wrists and shoulders won’t take any weight and had I fallen backwards, I risked breaking a wrist, as I also have early onset osteoporosis because of my illness.

 People should not be leaving assessments in a worse condition than when they arrived for them.